Moving Forward together

 Environmental

-Everyone in our organisation is dedicated to safe operations and HSSE (Health, Safety, Security and Environmental) excellence.
-We promote and evaluate understanding through a variety of initiatives, including:
+Everyone in our organisation is committed to safe operations and HSSE (Health, Safety, Security and Environment) excellence.
+We promote safety awareness through:

-Senior management leads proactive safety campaigns to promote a strong safety culture.
-Our near-miss reporting programmes help to mitigate operational risks and best practices are shared through our online portal and newsletters.
+Senior management leads proactive safety campaigns to foster a strong safety culture.
+Our near-miss reporting programme helps mitigate risks, and best practices are shared via our online portal and newsletters.

-Key Performance Indicators (KPIs) and targets are reviewed quarterly at management meetings, shipboard meetings, company events and newsletters.
-If targets are missed, corrective action is taken, and departmental managers are held accountable for their targets.
+Key Performance Indicators (KPIs) and targets are reviewed quarterly during management meetings, shipboard meetings, company events and newsletters.
+Corrective actions are taken when targets are missed, and departmental managers are held accountable.

-We prioritise both physical and psychological safety in our operations.
-Physical safety encompasses strict adherence to international maritime standards, along with regular inspections and drills, all aimed at achieving zero incidents and spills.
-Equally important is psychological safety, which focuses on fostering a respectful, inclusive and supportive work environment.
-We are committed to preventing discrimination, bullying, harassment and unacceptable behaviour, with a goal of zero incidents of misconduct.
+We prioritise both physical and psychological safety.
+Physical safety means strict adherence to international maritime standards, regular inspections and drills, aiming for zero incidents and spills.
+Psychological safety means fostering a respectful, inclusive and supportive work environment, free from discrimination, bullying, harassment and unacceptable behaviour.
+We aim for zero incidents of misconduct.

-To support this commitment, we provide access to an independent external confidential counsellor, ensuring that all employees have a safe and confidential avenue to report concerns.
-Since 2024, we have implemented a structured approach to safety culture through anonymous surveys, enabling us to continuously assess and enhance our workplace environment.
+To support this, we provide access to an independent, confidential counsellor so employees can report concerns safely and anonymously.
+Since 2024, we have used anonymous safety culture surveys to continuously monitor and improve our workplace environment.

 Goals Outcome

-Efforts to reduce emissions from our tanker and general cargo fleet are central to our commitment to sustainability.
-Fuel monitoring and digitisation of systems are being implemented in cooperation with the shipowners.
+Efforts to reduce emissions from our tanker- and general cargo fleet are central to our commitment to sustainability.
+Fuel monitoring and digitization of systems are being implemented in cooperation with shipowners.
 For example, flow meters, torque meters and energy monitoring systems such as Energy Eefting and Cetasol (required by our partner Erik Thun AB) are being installed in the fleet.
-The fleet will also be digitised in the short to medium term (from paper to electronic logbooks).
+The fleet will also be digitized in the short to medium term (from paper to electronic logbooks).

 Goals Outcome